Baron Empain Palace: Inception and construction

 Sultana Malak Palace in front, with the iconic Baron Empain Palace in the background, two historic landmarks of Heliopolis.

 In 1904, Baron Édouard Empain came to Egypt with the intention of expanding his commercial empire and to build railway lines in Egypt.
 By 1906, the Baron hired the architect Ernest Jaspar to help create a unique aesthetic in the suburbs of Heliopolis dubbed the "Heliopolis style."
 Including aspects of Persian elements to neoclassical European aspects, the newly established city of Heliopolis would become a cultural center of Egypt attracting people from all over the world.
 Hospitals, restaurants, banks, and stores among other created infrastructure and establishments also contributed to the allure of the newly founded Heliopolis.
 The Baron also held an exclusive event at his palace to celebrate its completion.

-The Hindu temple housed Baron Empain as well as his wife, two sons, and an alleged daughter.
+The Hindu-temple-styled building housed Baron Empain as well as his wife, two sons, and an alleged daughter.
 According to widely spread rumors, the Baron's daughter is said to have suffered from some kind of medical or mental condition that required her to be hidden from the outside world, as these qualities in a child were greatly frowned upon.
 Other legends surrounding the family imply that either the daughter or the Baron's wife committed suicide inside the palace, which would later contribute to the belief that the Hindu Palace was haunted and inspire the ghost tourism being labeled a national monument.